SerBuryat/knowledge-base/async.md

 We cant compare async and mutlithreading:
 - async - about execution order
-- multithreading - ability of CPU to provide mutliple execution threads
+- multithreading - ability of CPU to provide multiple execution threads

-We can **achive async via multithreadign**:
+We can **achieve async via multithreading**:
-- async could use single thread (JS and it's EvenLoop example)
+- async could use single thread (JS and it's Event Loop example)
 - async could use multithreading (Java multihreading example)